R(Gallaher) v Competition and Markets Authority and the Search for the Principle of Equal Treatment

-For interested persons and witnesses, an inquest can be a very challenging process of scrutiny and accountability, with potentially significant reputational and commercial consequences.
+For senior managers and members of staff in an organisation, an inquest can be a very challenging process of scrutiny and accountability, with potentially significant reputational and commercial consequences.

 We will work together with you from the beginning to assist you through every step of the inquest process.
 We provide sensible advice concerning critical decisions made by the coroner throughout the process, as well as any further steps you may wish to take following the conclusion.

 The team is led by Adam Chapman.
 Our substantial expertise in inquests extends across the firm, including members of our public law, clinical negligence, health and safety and criminal litigation teams, allowing us to resource a truly expert team according to the context and demands of the case.

 An inquest is a fact finding exercise led by a Coroner to enable him or her to find out the answers to four questions:

 The answers to these questions are recorded at the end of the inquest on the Record of Inquest.
 The coroner is not allowed to make any findings about civil or criminal liability of individuals or organisations.
 However in the course of the inquest the coroner is able to, and often does, explore facts which relate to criminal and civil liability.
 An inquest may be heard with a jury in certain circumstances.

 An interested person is a person or an organisation that has been recognised by the coroner as having specific rights in relation to the inquest.
 For example, interested persons are entitled to receive disclosure from the coroner of key documents relating to the inquest and they are allowed to ask questions of witnesses at the inquest hearing.